MultiQC/MultiQC/docs/modules.md

     name = 'First Module Section',
     anchor = 'mymod-first',
-    description = 'My amazing module output, from the first section', help = "If you're not sure how to interpret the data, we can help!", plot = bargraph.plot(data)
+    description = 'My amazing module output, from the first section', helptext = "If you're not sure how to interpret the data, we can help!", plot = bargraph.plot(data)
 )
 self.add_section (